-The Security Officer shall implement procedures for protecting the integrity of all safe combinations.
+The security key control officer shall implement procedures for protecting the integrity of all safe combinations.

-In SPCs and CDFs, the combination for each safe shall be changed at least every 12 months and any time a staff member with access to a combination is assigned to another post.
+Note: The combination for each safe shall be changed at least every 12 months and any time a staff member with access to a combination is assigned to another post.
 The combination to a safe shall be sealed in an envelope bearing across the flap the date and signature of the person who deposited and sealed the combination inside the envelope.
-Any person(s) authorized to open the envelope shall be listed, by title, on the front of the envelope.
-Envelopes containing safe combinations shall be stored in the Lock Shop.
+Any person(s) authorized to open the envelope shall be listed, by name and title, on the front of the envelope.
+Envelopes containing safe combinations shall be stored in the lock shop.

-4. Keying, Authorized, and Non-Authorized Locks
+4. Keying, Authorized and Non-Authorized Locks

-- Either deadbolts or deadlocks shall be used in detainee-accessible areas. - Locks not authorized for use in detainee-accessible areas include, but are not limited to: snap-, key-in-knob, thumb-turn, push-button, rim-latch, barrel or slide bolt, and removable-core-type locks (including padlocks).
-Any such locks in current use shall be phased out and replaced with mortise lock sets and standard cylinders. - Grand master-keying systems are not authorized. - A master-keying system may be used only in housing units where detainees have individual room keys.
-The number of doors shall be kept to a minimum and the unit officer's key must override all functions of such locks. - After removing the facility number and key cuts, the Security Officer shall cut up and dispose of worn or discarded keys and locks. - Entrance/exit door locks of housing units, work areas, chapels, gyms, and other areas with room capacity of 50 or more people shall meet the standards specified in the National Fire Protection Association Life Safety Code (#101).
-Specifically, the doors shall be equipped with prison-type locking devices modified to function when pressure is applied from inside the room.
-Panic-hardware is an acceptable alternative to the prison-type-locking device. - Individual doors to areas with room capacity of 50 or more people shall have no more than one lock each.
-Padlocks shall not be used on exit doors or intermediate doors along the exit route. - Padlocks and/or chains may not be used on cell doors.
+- a.
+Either deadbolts or deadlocks shall be used in detainee-accessible areas. - b.
+Locks not authorized for use in detaineeaccessible areas include, but are not limited to: snap-, key-in-knob, thumbturn, push-button, rim-latch, barrel or slide bolt and removable-core-type locks (including padlocks).
+Any such locks in current use shall be phased out and replaced with mortise lock sets and standard cylinders. - c.
+Grand master-keying systems are not authorized. - d.
+A master-keying system may be used only in housing units where detainees have individual room keys.
+The number of doors shall be kept to a minimum and the unit officer's key must override all functions of such locks. - e.
+After removing the facility number and key cuts, the security key control officer shall cut up and dispose of worn or discarded keys and locks. - f.
+Entrance/exit door locks of housing units, work areas, chapels, gyms and other areas with room capacity of 50 or more people shall meet the standards specified in the Occupational Safety and Environmental Health Manual (Chapter 3) and in the National Fire Protection Association Life Safety Code (#101).
+Specifically, the doors shall be equipped with prison type locking devices modified to function when pressure is applied from inside the room.
+Panic-hardware is an acceptable alternative to the prison-type-locking device.